kemoycampbell/bolzen/README.md

     DB_HOST= # the database host.
 Can be localhost or an ip DB_NAME= # the name of the database.
     ````
+* If you would like to use the default bolzen built in user object as well as the role object then you will need
+to import the tables that are located in the bolzen.sql

-All of our codes will go into the src folder and our template(UI/ html codes) will go into the template folder.
+ * All of our codes will go into the src folder and our template(UI/ html codes) will go into the template folder.
 If you need to add a image,css or js then those goes into the public/assets/ in its respectively folders.
 ## Src structures
 You may structure your src/ folders as you see fit. such as